Bushel-of-Lemons/LEMO_Vocabulate/README.md

 #### Example: Category "Neg"

 - `Neg_CWR` → % of total words in the text that were unique Neg words relative to total word count
-- `Neg_CCR` → % of category words that were unique Neg words relative to all words in the Neg category
+- `Neg_CCR` → % of category words that were unique Neg words relative to the total number of words used that fall into the Neg category
 - `Neg_Count` → Total Neg words matched
 - `Neg_Unique` → Number of unique Neg words matched